olivernybroe/collector-intellij/README.md

   Then search for the plugin and install it as usual.

 ## Configuration
 > :warning: The inspections might be disabled by default!
-Go to settings for enabling them.
+Go to preferences for enabling them.

-All the features are added as inspections in PhpStorm, this means you can disable the ones you like or change how severe the warning are on them.
+All the features are added as inspections in PhpStorm, this means you can disable the ones you don't like or change how severe the warning are on them.

+For example, by default refactoring `foreach` to collection is not highlighting the text.
+However, if you would like to enforce yourself to never use `foreach`, you can change the severity to error.

 ![inspection-settings](https://github.com/olivernybroe/collector-intellij/blob/main/art/usage/inspection.jpg)